s3n0/e2plugins/README.md

 + **CAM autorestart** - simple plugin for auto-restarting the HardwareCAM device, every few days, at a certain preset time
-   > - The plugin was remaked as a request from @CornFlakes999 (for Python3 support).
+   > - I created this simple enigma2 plugin at the request of @CornFlakes999
    > - This is supposedly the only possible solution for the correct functioning of the Swiss Kabelio Module, in Enigma2 set-top boxes.
    > - Unfortunately, I do not have more information about the need to restart the Swiss Kabelio Module for every 24 hours.